smartdevicelink/sdl_evolution/proposals/NNNN-android-notifications.md

 #### Requirements

-When an app is in the background of the phone and the phone is connected to an unknown BT device, then SDL shall not start a new router service until the BT device can be verified as SDL enabled.
+When an app is in the background of the phone and the phone is connected to an unknown Bluetooth device, then SDL shall not start a new router service until the Bluetooth device can be verified as SDL enabled.

 #### Comments

 This is the case if the app is newly installed or updated with SDL support and no other SDL enabled app is installed or connected.

-#### 2. The app is connected to an unknown BT device, the app is in the foreground and there is no router service
+#### 2. The app is connected to an unknown Bluetooth device, the app is in the foreground and there is no router service

 #### Conditions